-The pouching system you used in the hospital may not be your long term solution.
-Your abdomen and stoma will change in shape as swelling decreases following surgery.
+You had one type of ostomy pouching system in the hospital, but that may not be your choice for the long term.
+Your abdomen and stoma will change in shape as swelling decreases following your surgery.
 As you heal you will be able to be more active, and your pouching needs may change.